Hoe Bridge School

-Hoe Bridge School is an independent co-educational, pre-prep and prep school in Woking, England.
-At its last full inspection in 2014 it was rated excellent by the Independent Schools Inspectorate.
+Hoe Bridge School is an independent co-educational all-through school in Woking, England.
+At its last full inspection in 2023 it was rated excellent by the Independent Schools Inspectorate.
 The school was established in 1986 following the merger of two former proprietorial boys schools, Allen House and St Michael's School.
 In 1987 it became a charitable trust administered by a board of governors, and developed to include girls up to Year 6 in 1999.
 The school is based in a seventeenth century house and is set in its own grounds in Woking, Surrey.

 Site and facilities

 Hoe Place is a former mansion which is home to the Hoe Bridge Prep department.
 It dates from 1680 and was a favourite retreat of Lady Castlemaine, a mistress of King Charles II.

 The chapel, which houses teaching and music rooms, dates back to 1850 and has an original ice house in the gardens.
 The mansion remained a private residence until the 1920s, when Hoe Place Preparatory School was established in 1928 and in turn, became St. Michael's School in 1964.

 Hoe Bridge School itself was formed in 1986 when St Michael's School merged with Allen House Preparatory School which had been founded at Box Grove near Guildford, then on part of the present Royal Grammar School site.
 In 2019 the school opened a new performing arts facility.

+A Senior School building is planned to be opened by 2026 in order to expand the school to accommodate 13-16 year olds throughout GCSEs.

+In May 2025, it was announced that Hoe Bridge would merge with another local school Greenfield to form a new co-educational school for children aged 6 months to 16.
+The school is expected to be known as Hoe Bridge School with pupils from Nursery to Year 8 situated on the Hoe Bridge site and pupils in Years 9, 10 and 11 on the current Greenfield site.
+It is expected to open in September 2026.